 context of the broader property market and then how your property of interest fits into that

 To do this, you can start by looking at the market from a top-down approach.
-Looking at NSW, as a buyers agency we can see that the market has performed strongly over the past 12 months.
+Looking at NSW, as a top buyers agency in Sydney we can see that the market has performed strongly over the past 12 months.
 Most of us would know that the post-pandemic recovery has been particularly strong across many areas of NSW.

 From there, you can then examine the suburbs level.
 What we’ve been seeing is that many of